What Is the ROI of an Automated Smoothie Machine?

 Understanding the Automated Smoothie Machine Cost Structure

 The cost structure of an automated smoothie program differs fundamentally from traditional foodservice equipment, where the operator purchases hardware outright and then manages ongoing operating expenses.
-With Smoodi's subscription model, there is no capital expenditure.
-The operator pays no upfront cost for the machine, and Smoodi covers equipment, installation, maintenance, and repairs as part of the subscription.
+Smoodi offers two paths: an operational lease starting at $299 per month, where Smoodi retains ownership and covers maintenance and repairs as part of the lease, or a purchase option starting at $14,999.
+The lease replaces a large upfront capital expenditure with predictable monthly payments.

-The operator's primary recurring cost is the wholesale price of individually quick frozen (IQF) fruit pods, which Smoodi supplies through Dot Foods, one of the largest food redistribution networks in the United States.
-Pod costs typically run $2.00 to $3.00 per serving depending on the flavor and any added boosters (protein, collagen, vitamins).
-The frozen pods have a shelf life of up to two years, which means there is no spoilage cost and no waste from unsold inventory.
+The operator's primary recurring cost is the wholesale price of individually quick frozen (IQF) fruit cups, which Smoodi supplies through Dot Foods, one of the largest food redistribution networks in the United States.
+Cup costs typically run $2.00 to $3.00 per serving depending on the flavor and any added boosters (protein, collagen, vitamins).
+The frozen cups have a shelf life of up to two years, which means there is no spoilage cost and no waste from unsold inventory.

 Revenue Potential by Location Type